Today’s software market is more competitive than ever before, with more than three million smartphone apps alone.

-Knowing what your userbase liked and disliked about a similar product allows a designer to identify valuable features.
-For example, if you provide a shopping list app, you may discover that users loved the ability to create repetitive weekly lists but really wanted a way to share them with their family.
+Knowing what your user base liked and disliked about a similar product allows a designer to identify valuable features.
+For example, if you provide a shopping list app, you may discover that users loved the ability to create repetitive weekly lists but wanted a way to share them with their families.

 A UX designer will take feedback like this and prototype your application to find the perfect blend of what a consumer is looking for.
 This generally involves wireframing different functions to see how they work in real-world settings.

-So we know what UX and UI are, now we need to know how they compare to one another.
-Though closely aligned, they both have their own place in the development realm.
+So we know what UX and UI are; now, we need to know how they compare to one another.
+Though closely aligned, they both have their place in the development realm.